core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The endpoint then finds one or more addresses of the directory server as described in {{finding_an_rd}}.

-An endpoint finally asks the directory server to probe it for resources and publish them as described in {{simple_publishing}}.
+An endpoint finally asks the directory server to probe it for resources and publish them as follows:

-### Simple publishing to Resource Directory Server {#simple_publishing}

-An endpoint that wants to make itself discoverable sends (and regularly refreshes with) a POST request to the `/.well-known/core` URI of the directory server of choice.
+It sends (and regularly refreshes with) a POST request to the `/.well-known/core` URI of the directory server of choice.
 The body of the POST request is empty, which triggers the resource directory server to perform GET requests at the requesting server's default discovery URI to obtain the link-format payload to register.